+Holiday hours at the post office during the month of December are 6:30 a.m. to 5:30 p.m. (window is open 8 a.m. to 5 p.m. for stamp purchases), Monday through Friday.
 Typically, hours are extended until 8 p.m. on Friday during the annual Christmas Town Festival (Friday, December 2, 2016): Call ahead to verify.
 The post office closes from 1-2 p.m. for lunch on weekdays.
 The Bethlehem Post Office will also be open Saturdays in December from 6:30 a.m. until 12:30 p.m. (window opens for sales from 8:30 a.m. until noon).

 If you can't get to Bethlehem, you can still send holiday greetings decorated with one of the post office's cachets and the distinctive Bethlehem postmark.
 Simply address and stamp your holiday cards, collect them in a larger envelope, and mail them to: Postmaster; Bethlehem, CT 06751.
 There is no fee and no limit to the number of pieces you may enclose, and while there is no official deadline for getting your request to Bethlehem, the earlier the better.
 If you would like to have your cards and letters stamped with one of the Christmas cachet designs, enclose a note specifying the design you prefer.